 If the ResultCode in the MLME-REASSOCIATE.response primitive is SUCCESS and the CurrentAPAddress parameter in the MLME-REASSOCIATION.indication primitive is this AP’s or PCP’s MAC address (reassociation to the same AP or PCP), the AP or PCP shall match the non-AP STA’s treatment of the listed agreements and allocations as described in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures)item c).
 The AP or PCP deletes or resets to initial values those items that the non-AP STA is required in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures)item c) to delete or reset to initial values, and the AP or PCP does not modify the states, agreements and allocations that are listed as not affected by the reassociation procedure.

-p1) If the ResultCode in the MLME-REASSOCIATE.response primitive is SUCCESS and the CurrentAPAddress parameter in the MLME-REASSOCIATION.indication primitive is this AP MLD’s MAC address (reassociation to the same AP MLD), the AP MLD shall match the non-AP MLD’s treatment of the listed agreements and allocations as described in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c).
+p1) If the ResultCode in the MLME-REASSOCIATE.response primitive is SUCCESS and the CurrentAPAddress parameter in the MLME-REASSOCIATION.indication primitive is this AP MLD’s MLD(#8310) MAC address (reassociation to the same AP MLD), the AP MLD shall match the non-AP MLD’s treatment of the listed agreements and allocations as described in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c).
 The AP MLD deletes or resets

 to initial values those items that the non-AP MLD is required in 11.3.6.4 (Non-AP, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c) to delete or reset to initial values, and the AP MLD does not modify the states, agreements and allocations that are listed as not affected by the reassociation procedure.